 Your role is to be fit enough to cover the miles and have a level of navigation skill where you could volunteer to lead a section but confident that support is there if necessary.
 Ensure you have the correct equipment that is well maintained.
 Being able to use a knife, a folding saw and light a fire by spark is beneficial.
 Apart from that you need to keep yourself fed, watered and clean.

 Our Role During The Expedition

 Our role is to ensure you are carrying out all of the above in a safe manner.
 Steering you in the right direction and carrying out lectures to further your skills.
-Our aim to to build your confidence or add to your trekking skills.
+Our aim is to build your confidence, skill level and advance you trekking skills.